Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Applications

 Treating the country-specific means $\mu_c$, slopes $\beta_c$, and variances $\sigma^2_c$ as unknown, we perform level $\alpha = 0.05$ tests of the null hypotheses that $d_c \geq 1$ versus the alternative that $d_c < 1$ for each country by comparing the upper bound of the 90\% confidence interval for the BFR$\left(\epsilon =5\times 10^{-16}\right)$ exact likelihood estimate $\hat{d}_c$ to $1$ and rejecting if it fails to exceed $1$.
 Figure~\ref{fig:emissions} shows the 90\% confidence intervals for the BFR$\left(\epsilon =5\times 10^{-16}\right)$ exact likelihood estimates for all 28 OECD countries.
 We reject the null hypothesis that $d_c \geq 1$ for Iceland, Austria, Denmark, Ireland, Switzerland, Norway, and the Netherlands.
 This is largely consistent with \cite{Barassi2018}, which reports strong evidence of mean reversion for Austria, Denmark, Finland, Iceland, Ireland, Israel, Norway and Switzerland based on a battery of alternative methods, many of which depend on the choice of several tuning parameters.
-One apparent disagreement between our findings and those of \cite{Barassi2018} is that \cite{Barassi2018} conclude that there is strong evidence that Israel's per capita CO$_2$ emissions are mean reverting, whereas we are not able to estimate the memory parameter for Israel with enough precision to reject the null hypothesis that $d_c \geq 1$.
+Unlike \cite{Barassi2018}, which finds strong evidence that Israel's per capita CO$_2$ emissions are mean reverting, we are not able to estimate the memory parameter for Israel with enough precision to reject the null hypothesis that $d_c \geq 1$.